kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 `PodGroup` status mirrors `Pod` status semantics rather than defining PodGroup-specific reasons:
 - If pods are unschedulable (i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupInitiallyScheduled` condition to `False` and sets the reason fields accordingly.
-- If pods are scheduled, the scheduler updates the `PodGroupInitiallyScheduled` condition to `True` after the group got accepted by the Permit phase.
+- If pods are scheduled, the scheduler updates the `PodGroupInitiallyScheduled` condition to `True` after the member pods moved to the binding phase.

-For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupInitiallyScheduled` condition to `True`.
+For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled (moves to binding), the scheduler updates the `PodGroupInitiallyScheduled` condition to `True`.

 #### Status Transition Rules